 It is not so exceptional that the electrical components are Italian.
 Many European light producers used Italian parts.

-S.A.
-Boulanger ostrich egg table lamp used in the movie “Potiche” with Catherine Deneuve and Gérard Depardieu in 2010.
+A S.A.
+Boulanger ostrich egg table lamp was used as prop in the movie “Potiche” with Catherine Deneuve and Gérard Depardieu in 2010.

 In 1977 a submissive wife gets to run her husband’s umbrella factory, after the employees rebel against their tyrannical manager.
 In French, a “potiche” is a decorative vase, but by extension means “window dressing” or, roughly, “trophy wife”.